OpsHubProduct/OpsHub-Docs-Validation-Space/docs/getting-started/installation.md

 > **Note** : Please note with the above steps <code class="expression">space.vars.SITENAME</code> will be installed with SSL configuration.
 But the corresponding SSL certificate imported will be self-signed.
 In case you want to install certificate signed by your CA authority then follow the steps given in this section [How To Import a Certificate](how-to-import-a-certificate.md) in appendix.

-## Manual creation of databases
+# Manual creation of databases
+For manual creation of databases, you can use the following queries:

+## Queries for MySQL database
+{% include "../.gitbook/includes/manual-mysqldatabase-creation.md" %}

+## Queries for MS SQL/Azure SQL Database
+{% include "../.gitbook/includes/manual-mssqldatabase-creation.md" %}

+## Queries for Oracle Database
+{% include "../.gitbook/includes/manual-oracledatabase-creation.md" %}

+## Queries for PostgreSQL Database
-{% include "../.gitbook/includes/manual-database-creation.md" %}
+{% include "../.gitbook/includes/manual-postgresdatabase-creation.md" %}

-## Collation change of MS SQL/Azure SQL Databases
+# Collation change of MS SQL/Azure SQL Databases
 {% include "../.gitbook/includes/collation-change.md" %}